Creativity and innovation fuels commerce, change and inspiration.

 While this is only a beginning, some of these terms and concepts will help you get an idea of the moral minefield that is copyright law!

-Intellectual property, according to the World Intellectual Property Organization, is the idea of “creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.”
+Intellectual property, according to the World Intellectual Property Organization, is considered “creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.”

 As a creator, you want to protect your work from copyright infringement and as a person using someone else’s work in their own, you should attribute their work (and maybe even pay royalties).